With Treatment

 Call (855) 372-9382 for 24/7 help with treatment.

 Scottsdale Treatment Institute Plc Outpatient is a methadone clinic in Scottsdale, AZ.
-It is situated in Maricopa County at 3200 North Hayden Road, Suite 170, 85251 zip.
-Scottsdale Treatment Institute Plc Outpatient provides regular outpatient treatment, outpatient treatment and intensive outpatient treatment.
-Scottsdale Treatment Institute Plc Outpatient provides methadone/buprenorphine for pain management, buprenorphine maintenance and suboxone prescription.
-Other than methadone treatment, Scottsdale Treatment Institute Plc Outpatient offers individual counseling, group counseling and marital/couples counseling.
-Scottsdale Treatment Institute Plc Outpatient provides medication assisted services to men and women.
+It is located in Maricopa County at 3200 North Hayden Road, Suite 170, 85251 zip.
+Scottsdale Treatment Institute Plc Outpatient provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and intensive outpatient treatment.
+Scottsdale Treatment Institute Plc Outpatient provides naltrexone administration, methadone/buprenorphine for pain management and suboxone prescription.
+Other than methadone treatment, Scottsdale Treatment Institute Plc Outpatient offers substance use education, individual counseling and marital/couples counseling.
+Scottsdale Treatment Institute Plc Outpatient provides medication-assisted services to men and women.

 Methadone is a long-acting opioid agonist medication that is used to treat opioid dependence.
 It works by binding to the same receptors in the brain as other opioids, such as heroin or prescription painkillers, but without producing the same euphoric high.
 This helps to reduce cravings and withdrawal symptoms, making it easier for individuals to maintain abstinence from illicit opioids.
 Methadone is typically administered as a daily oral dose under the supervision of a healthcare provider in a methadone clinic.